triviajon/sat/README.md

 The project uses standard C libraries and does not require any external dependencies.

 ### To-do List
-- Comphrensive testing strategy for solving
 - Write little language for working with boolean expressions in a REPL.
 - Extending parsing to all valid boolean expressions and converting to CNF.
-- Implement solving of CNF formulas.
+- Optimize solving of CNF formulas.

 ---